sreeharikmarar/cv-builder/README.md

 cv-builder
 ==========
-Cv-builer App is been created using Ruby On Rails.People can create their favorite CVs and also can Download their created CVs by using this Application , This application is also incorporated with some API features like Linkedin import and Github import.
+A Ruby on Rails App , That let you to create & Download your favorite CVs , This application is also incorporated with some API features like Linkedin import and Github import